 Accelerating our development speed with more talent

 From an organizational standpoint, more than 40 new colleagues joined us over the course of the year.
 We’ve also almost doubled the size of our development department with three all-new development teams based out of our US headquarters in Durham, North Carolina office, ensuring our development rate has accelerated beyond what was already a market-leading pace.
 These changes to our team will allow us to speed up our development and complement our company’s portfolio strategy as we look forward to 2022.

 Stepping on the gas: Product roadmap for the upcoming year

 In 2022, we plan to further extend investments in our existing commerce platform.
-For PIM, we want to focus on improving workflows with usability improvements and by seeing how we can leverage Machine Learning to assist in time-consuming work.
+For PIM, we want to focus on improving workflows with usability improvements and see how to assist in time-consuming work.
 We will continue to explore how we can support our customers with different business models and to innovate or pivot without massive investments into IT.
 We will also keep improving and innovating in user and developer experiences, and generally plan to grow in every possible way with new cloud locations, handling even more traffic and growing our teams.